swat-ds/fps.swarthmore.edu/_posts/2019-02-22-celebration.md

 You will get to sample Syrian and Iraqi food, learn more about partner organizations, and participate in a variety of art demonstrations.
 These include: letterpress with Maureen Cummins, laser cutting with Islam Aly, papermaking with Mark Strandquist and Courtney Bowles, and silk-screening with Second State Press—all techniques used by book artists and Syrian and Iraqi collaborators to produce the works on view in the exhibitions.

-Closing out the Community Celebration will be the premiere of Erik Ruin’s musical collaboration with Julius Al-Masry, a companion to his artists’ book.
+Closing out the Community Celebration will be the premiere of Julius Al-Masry and Erik Ruin’s visual-musical collaboration, a companion to his artists’ book.
 You won’t want to miss this multisensory performance.

 This all-day community event celebrates two years of community collaboration that has led to the current Friends, Peace & Sanctuary exhibition.
 Experience these works from now until the end of April before an expanded exhibition moves to Center City in Summer 2019.